 - Greek αi and Greek ἀi ἁi ἂi ἃi ἄi ἅi.

-ß (Latin small letter Sharp S, Unicode U+00DF) and the ς (Greek small letter ending Sigma, Unicode U+03C2):
+ß (Latin small letter Sharp S, Unicode U+00DF) and ς (Greek small letter ending Sigma, Unicode U+03C2)

-However, considering the limited support of the newly introduced characters by many web browsers, a registrant who has registered a domain name containing characters “ss” or the Greek normal sigma (σ), or vice versa - German Eszett (ß) or Greek ending sigma (ς) - can request EURid to activate the corresponding domain name at any time.
+However, considering the limited support of the German Sharp S (ß) and the Greek ending sigma (ς) by many web browsers, a registrant who has registered a domain name containing the characters “ss” or the Greek normal sigma (σ), or vice versa - German Sharp S (ß) or Greek ending sigma (ς) - can request to register also the corresponding domain name at any time.
 The two names must be assigned to the same registrant.
-They will coexist and both be invoiced to the registrar.
+They will coexist and both will be invoiced to the registrar.

-Registrants of existing domain names with the aforementioned characters who wish to activate the corresponding domain name written with the equivalent characters have to contact their registrar and request activation of the equivalent domain name.
-The registrar must then send the activation request to EURid and also state that they received the demand to activate the equivalent domain name from the current registrant.
+Registrants of existing domain names with the aforementioned characters - German Sharp S (ß) or Greek ending sigma (ς) - who wish to register the corresponding domain name written with the equivalent characters have to contact their registrar and request registration of the equivalent domain name.
+The registrar must then send the registration request to EURid and also state that they have received the demand to register the equivalent domain name from the current registrant.

 .eu domain names that have been registered